 Company: Bronto Skylift

-Problem: Operations, manufacturing, and sales forecasting was inaccurate and time-consuming.
+Problem: Operations, manufacturing, and sales forecasting were inaccurate and time-consuming.

 Begin your own application of time series analysis